rjqocampo/todo/readme.md

 ### Dynamic HTML Rendering

-Utilizing webpack and the DOM, the content of the page is rendered dynamically when navigating the website.
+With the help of Javascript DOM, the content of the page is rendered dynamically when navigating the website.
 The goal is to provide a smoother user experience.

 ### Mobile Responsive

-The website is compatible with various screen sizes, whether using a phone, tablet or computer.
+The website is compatible with various screen sizes, whether using a phone, tablet, or computer.
 With the help of CSS, layout of the website will automatically adjust and adapt to the device.

 ### Custom Form Validations

-The forms have custom client side validation to help direct the user with creating their boards and tasks.
+The forms have custom client side validation to help direct the user with creating their boards and tasks with complete and correct data.

 ### Light or Dark Mode